-- 2.27 A number of Local Green Spaces have been designated across the five areas of the Borough.
-These are shown on the Policies Map and are listed in the relevant area section of the plan. - 2.28 The Local Green Spaces were nominated by the local community as part of the public consultation on the Draft Allocations Plan published in December 2012.
+- 2.28 The NPPF allows local authorities to designate green space for special protection as Local Green Space.
+The government makes it very clear in paragraphs 76 and 77 of the NPPF that this designation should not be applied to most green areas or open space.
+A Local Green Space is a space that is in reasonably close proximity to the community it serves; where it is demonstrably special to the local community and holds a particular significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and where it is local in character and is not an extensive tract of land.
+A number of Local Green Spaces have been designated across the five areas of the Borough.
+These are shown on the Policies Map and are listed in the relevant area section of the plan. - 2.29 The Local Green Spaces were nominated by the local community as part of the public consultation on the Draft Allocations Plan published in December 2012.
 Most of the strategic open spaces designated under CS1 of the Core Strategy have also been designated as Local Green Spaces.
-The methodology for designating these sites along with a full list of nominated sites is set out in the background document Local Green Spaces in Havant Borough (2013). - 2.29 In accordance with the NPPF these spaces are local in character and are not extensive tracts of land.
-They are all demonstrably special to the local community for a wide variety of reasons including beauty, historical significance, recreational value, tranquillity or richness of wildlife. - 2.30 Planning permission will only be granted for development proposals in very special circumstances.
+The methodology for designating these sites along with a full list of nominated sites is set out in the background document Local Green Spaces in Havant Borough (2013).

+In accordance with the NPPF these spaces are local in character and are not extensive tracts of land.
+They are all demonstrably special to the local community for a wide variety of reasons including beauty, historical significance, recreational value, tranquillity or richness of wildlife.

+2.30 Planning permission will only be granted for development proposals in very special circumstances.
 These exceptions are set out in paragraphs 89 and 90 of the NPPF and include essential utility development, the provision of appropriate facilities for outdoor sport and recreation and appropriate extensions or alterations to existing buildings.